-A third of the world's silver supply was once mined here
+A third of the world's silver was once supplied by Japan, and much was mined here

 Mt.
 Sanbe , sitting near the center of Shimane, belongs to Daisen-Oki National Park and is the main peak in a range of volcanic mountains.
-It's an iconic symbol of the Iwami area, which boasts a World Heritage site as well as natural hot springs.
+It's an iconic symbol of the Iwami area, which boasts natural hot springs.
+Nearby is Iwami Ginzan, a registered World Heritage site.

 The area is full of the charms of an earlier age.
 When you have explored the history and culture, the area's forests and beautiful beaches are uncrowded and well worth exploring.